“The Pianist (Part One)” – a short story by J. C. Michaels

 …..“I can make a phone call,” he says eagerly.
 “You can transfer today.”

 …..I don’t react to his taunts.
-I won’t transfer, I will drop out.
-I will tell my mother I never wanted to play anyway, that I was just trying to please a man she detested.
-I will find a menial job, rent a cheap room, buy a grand piano, sleep underneath.
+I won’t transfer.
+I will drop out.
+I will tell my mother I never wanted to play anyway.
+I was just trying to please a man she detested—that will get her support.
+I will find a menial job, rent a cheap room, buy a grand piano, and sleep underneath.

 …..“Don’t just sit there,” Harmel blurts out.
 “Speak up.
 Do you want to transfer?”

-…..I think about the events that have resulted in my enrollment, starting at the age of five, my father said music opened the mind and heart.
+…..I think about the events that have resulted in my enrollment.
+At the age of five, my father told me music opened the mind and heart to new ways of seeing the world.
 I didn’t know what he meant, only that it pleased him.
 I practiced almost every day for the next five years.
 But that was not good enough to keep him home.
-He divorced my mother, then disappeared.
-I continued practicing for eight more years, hoping that when he returned….
-He never did.
-But I cannot stop.
-I need to be sure I can play as well as possible, so that, if he does appear, he will be compelled to listen, to stay….
+He left the family and disappeared.
+I continued practicing for eight more years, hoping that when he returned, he would happy, admire my diligence, maybe even be proud….
+He never returned, but I could neither stop practicing nor hoping.
+I needed to play as well as possible, so good and so impressively that if he came back, he would be compelled to stay.

 …..“Well?”
 Harmel asks, standing up, moving toward me, staring down at my shoulders.
 “Has your tongue been eviscerated?
 Are you collapsing at the first sign of criticism?
 Just tell me, were you taught this way, or did you learn on your own?”